Take your pick

 So, if you have to eat less and exercise more for the product to work, why not try doing that WITHOUT buying the product or plan and save yourself some money.
 Of course, there are plans that offer group support, behavior modification techniques and sound nutrition information, and these actually may be helpful.
 Nevertheless, the warning "Buyer Beware" has particular relevance with regard to weight loss gimmicks, since it is so easy to take advantage of desperate consumers.

 Is there a secret diet plan for weight loss?

 If there is a universal secret to losing weight and keeping it off that works for everyone, I do not know what it is.
-We are all individuals with varying genetics, metabolic rates, body chemistries, taste buds, lifestyles, access to the food supply, psychological profiles, etc. etc. etc. Another way of saying this is that what may work for one person, will not necessarily work for everyone.
+We are all individuals with varying genetics, metabolic rates, body chemistry, taste buds, lifestyles, access to the food supply, psychological profiles, etc. etc. etc. Another way of saying this is that what may work for one person, will not necessarily work for everyone.

 I once heard a weight loss “expert” say that when she wants a treat--say a cookie--but doesn’t want to spoil her diet, she just eats half of the cookie and saves the rest for later.
 Although this may work for some people, it is probably not helpful to those who are thinking in terms of the whole box of cookies.
 Even scientists and health experts can’t agree, and are often diametrically opposed about the best way to lose weight.